Street Evangelism and The Law

 In short, you have lots of freedom to share your faith on the streets.
 If you want to preach on the streets you can, provided the area is public and not private property.
 There are some limitations in the law like causing an obstruction for example.

-You should also consider other users of the area even if it is in contravention of the law.
+You should also consider other users of the area even if it is not in contravention of the law.
 If you block a shop doorway, for instance, you are obviously going to upset the shopkeeper.
 The use of PA systems in often governed by local byelaws because no-one wants loud music or preaching blasting across the whole city.
 Being too loud is also counter productive.
 If you are preaching you want people to draw close to you and engage in what you’re saying.

 We run a series of training events throughout the year called Streetwise.
 The aim of these courses is to train people to be effective in street evangelism.
 Creativity, gentleness, humour and humility are attractive qualities and usually draw a crowd.
 Check out the next Streetwise training course.